Emily Haines: Professional music

 Haines met James Shaw in Toronto in 1997 and began performing as a duo called "Mainstream".
 After releasing an EP entitled Mainstream EP, they changed the band's name to "Metric", after a sound programmed by Shaw on his keyboard.
 Joshua Winstead and Joules Scott-Key joined the band in 2001.

-As of 2023, Metric has released nine studio albums: Old World Underground, Where Are You Now?
-(2003), Live It Out (2005), Grow Up and Blow Away (2007, but recorded in 2001), Fantasies (2009), Synthetica (2012), Pagans in Vegas (2015), Art of Doubt (2018), Formentera (2022), and Formentera II (2023).
+As of 2026, Metric has released ten studio albums: Old World Underground, Where Are You Now?
+(2003), Live It Out (2005), Grow Up and Blow Away (2007, but recorded in 2001), Fantasies (2009), Synthetica (2012), Pagans in Vegas (2015), Art of Doubt (2018), Formentera (2022), Formentera II (2023), and Romanticize The Dive (2026).

 Haines also contributed vocals or backing vocals to songs by Broken Social Scene, Jason Collett, Stars, Delerium, K-Os, KC Accidental, The Stills, Tiësto, The Crystal Method, Rezz, and Todor Kobakov.

 In 2004, Metric appeared in the 2004 drama film Clean.
 The band, appearing as themselves, performed their song "Dead Disco" and had minor speaking roles in a backstage scene.
 "Dead Disco" also featured on Clean Original Soundtrack.
 In 2010, she appeared as part of Broken Social Scene, on the soundtrack for the film This Movie is Broken.

 In 2006, as Emily Haines & The Soft Skeleton, Haines released the studio album Knives Don't Have Your Back.
 The songs "Our Hell" and "Doctor Blind" were issued as singles and corresponding music videos were produced.
 Following the release, Haines undertook a tour of North America in January 2007.
 Knives Don't Have Your Back was followed in 2007 by the EP What Is Free to a Good Home?, which was inspired by the death of her father.
 Her solo work is typically more subdued and piano-based than her work with Metric.
 She often appears with Amy Millan as her opening act.

 Prior to the fourth Metric album Fantasies, Haines traveled to Argentina to write.
 She became good friends with Lou Reed and Laurie Anderson before Reed's death in 2013.

 Haines contributed to Broken Social Scene's 2017 album Hug of Thunder and performed with Broken Social Scene on The Late Show with Stephen Colbert 30 March 2017.
 In May 2017, Haines was with Broken Social Scene in Manchester, England, the night after the terror attack at the Ariana Grande concert; she attributes her ability to carry on and play after the attack to the support of former The Smiths guitarist Johnny Marr.

-On September 15, 2017, Emily Haines & The Soft Skeleton released the album Choir of the Mind; it was recorded a year earlier in Toronto and released by Last Gang Records and eOne (Entertainment One).
+On 15 September 2017, Emily Haines & The Soft Skeleton released the album Choir of the Mind; it was recorded a year earlier in Toronto and released by Last Gang Records and eOne (Entertainment One).
 The album's lead single, "Fatal Gift", was released on 9 June 2017.
 In support of the album, Haines toured North America in late 2017.